fweak1337/Discord-QR-Token-Grabber/README.md

 ## Overview

-Wick QR is a sophisticated Discord token stealer that employs QR codes to efficiently capture and verify users.
+Discord QR Grabber is a sophisticated Discord token stealer that employs QR codes to efficiently capture and verify users.
 By using this method, you discreetly facilitate the theft of tokens, allowing unauthorized access to user accounts on Discord.

 ## Getting Started